-Information that would, on balance, be contrary to the public interest to disclose The public interest test has been applied in accordance with Section 17 of the FOI Act, which requires the identification of factors favouring disclosure and non-disclosure, the balancing of those factors, and a decision whether, on balance, disclosure of the information would be contrary to the public interest.
+The public interest test requires the identification of factors favouring disclosure and nondisclosure, the balancing of those factors, and a decision whether, on balance, disclosure of the information would be contrary to the public interest.

-I have decided that the factors favouring disclosure, as listed at Schedule 2.1 of the Act, are that disclosure of the information could reasonably be expected to:
+I have decided that the applicable factors favouring disclosure, as listed at Schedule 2.1 of the Act, are that the released information could reasonably be expected to:

-- promote open discussion of public affairs and enhance government's accountability (Schedule 2, 2.1(a)(i)); - contribute to positive and informed debate on important issues or matters of public interest (Schedule 2, 2.1(a)(ii)); - ensure effective oversight of expenditure of public funds (Schedule 2, 2.1(a)(iv)); and - reveal the reason for a government decision and any background or contextual information that informed the decision (Schedule 2, 2.1(a)(viii)).
+- promote open discussion of public affairs and enhance government's accountability (Schedule 2.1(a)(i)); - contribute to positive and informed debate on important issues or matters of public interest (Schedule 2.1(a)(ii)); - inform the community of the government's operations, including the policies, guidelines and codes of conduct followed by the government in its dealings with members of the community (Schedule 2.1(a)(iii)); and - reveal the reason for a government decision and any background or contextual information that informed the decision (Schedule 2.1(a)(viii)).

-I have decided that the applicable factors favouring non-disclosure in the public interest, as listed at Schedule 2.2 of the Act, are that the information:

-- could reasonably be expected to prejudice the protection of an individual's right to privacy or any other right under the Human Rights Act 2004 (Schedule 2, 2.2(a)(ii)); - could reasonably be expected to prejudice the management function of an agency or the conduct of industrial relation by an agency (Schedule 2, 2.2(a)(xv)); or - is about unsubstantiated allegations of misconduct or unlawful, negligent or improper conduct and disclosure of the information could prejudice the fair treatment of an individual (Schedule 2, 2.2(b)(v)).
+I have decided that the applicable factor favouring non-disclosure in the public interest, as listed at Schedule 2.2 of the Act, is that the information could reasonably be expected to prejudice the protection of an individual's right to privacy or any other right under the Human Rights Act 2004 (Schedule 2.2(a)(ii)).

-I have considered the factors favouring disclosure and the factors favouring nondisclosure.
+I have considered the factors favouring disclosure and the factor favouring nondisclosure.

-I place significant weight on the positive contribution of open discussion of public affairs, contributing to informed debate on important issues and the factors that underpin transparency of government processes, particularly as they relate to expenditure of public monies.
+I have placed significant weight on the positive contribution of open discussion of public affairs, contributing to informed debate on important issues and the factors that underpin transparency of government processes.
 As such, most of the information is fully released.

-Personal information of individuals has been deleted as I have concluded that the individual's right to privacy has a higher standing of public interest not to disclose, than the public interest in disclosing this information.
+Information relating to third parties or that could enable individuals to be identified has been deleted as I have concluded that the individual's right to privacy has a higher standing of public interest not to disclose, than the public interest in disclosing this information.
+This has been applied to information involving small numbers of students and staff.